fangorn-network/fangorn/README.md

 # Fangorn SDK

-Intent-bound encrypted data for the agentic web.
+Programmable access control for the agentic web.

-Fangorn lets you publish data encrypted under programmable access conditions using **gadgets**.
-A gadget defines an NP-relation that must must be provably satisfied in order to recover the plaintext (decrypt).
-Data is organized by **schemas**, enabling agent-based discovery across any number of publishers.
+Fangorn lets you publish data under programmable access conditions.
+Access is enforced on-chain through settlement verification, so your content is only retrievable by those who have provably paid for it.
+Data is organized by schemas, enabling agent-based discovery across any number of publishers.
+Content is stored in your own storage backend (Cloudflare R2, IPFS, or any compatible future backend).
+The Fangorn protocol coordinates access without ever touching your content directly.

 ## Supported Networks